-We traveled to visit ex-leprosy colonies located in the far corners of rural China.
-The only thing that these ex-patients had in common with each other was that they all once had the same disease.
+I traveled with Kousuke Okahara to see an ex-leprosy patient colony living in the far corners of rural China.
+Only thing that these ex-patients had in common with each other was that they were all victims of the same disease.

 There was a time when the world considered leprosy to be a serious health issue that caused fear among society.
-Despite this fear ex-patients tend to live quietly in the final part of their lives.
+Despite this fear leprosy victims tend to live quietly in the final part of their lives.

-One of the characteristics of this new Fourth World is that people are excluded from professions, medical care, and generally any form of social life.
+One of the characteristics of this new Forth World is that people are excluded from professions, medical care, and generally any form of social life.
 In a social context they are not really alive, but then they are not dead either.
-This reminds me of the leprosy colonies that used to exist through- out the world and if the only conclusion is death for such ‘victims’ then I consider the 30,000 Japanese people who commit suicide every year as part of this new Fourth World.
+This reminds me of the leprosy colonies that used to exist throughout the world.

 Does the end of leprosy mean that the human race has achieved one of its main medical goals or does it mean the beginning of a history without any negativity?
-If we are waiting for the death of ex-patients, and the end of Leprosy, then it is similar to the Fourth World – a space of exclusion.
+If we are waiting for the death of these victims, and the end of Leprosy, then it is similar to the Forth World - a space of exclusion.

-There were eleven ex-patients living in the village on the other side of the river and we were told that this was the first me they had been visited by foreigners.
-When our visit was coming to a close they came to say good- bye.
-When I looked back at the village from our small unsteady rowboat I saw old houses almost to the point of ruin.
+There were eleven ex-patients living in the village on the other side of the river and we were told that this was the first time they had been visited by foreigners.
+When our visit was coming to a close they came to say goodbye.
+When I looked back at the village from our small, unsteady rowboat I saw old houses almost to the point of ruin.
 I’m sure there were people living there.
 Despite being excluded from society and discriminated against they were open towards strangers like us.
 The barrier that divided them from society was something other than the width of the river.

-I was finishing the journey and witnessing the death of a disease but it felt strange to know that the villagers have not crossed the river in decades, a crossing that had only taken me a few minutes.
+I crossed the river to witness the death of a disease but it felt strange to know that the villagers had not crossed it for decades.